blog posts

 While networked storage has its advantages, it also has its disadvantages.
 Among these disadvantages are the following:

-- Speed problem: Excessive access to NAS increases network traffic and slows down its performance.
+• Speed problem: Excessive access to NAS increases network traffic and decreases performance.

-- Performance: The capabilities of a NAS device depend on the type of design and its hardware components.
-Typically, NASs are used for storage purposes only.
+• Performance: A NAS device’s capabilities depend on its design type and hardware components.
+NASs are typically used for storage purposes only.

 The table below shows the essential differences between the two technologies, SAN and NAS.